 1. Cruise in Doubtful Sound

 As the name suggests, Fiordland National Park is famous for its beautiful fiords.
 One of the best trips out onto these fiords is in Doubtful Sound.
 Although not the easiest fiord to access, getting there is just part of the adventure.
-The journey starts of the shores of Lake Manapouri with a boat trip across the stunning lake.
+The journey starts on the shores of Lake Manapouri with a boat trip across the stunning lake.
 Then it’s a bus trip down New Zealand’s most isolated road cutting through the thick native forest all the way down to Doubtful Sound.
 Cruise, kayak or even stay overnight in this quiet fiord that seems to have frozen in time.

 2. Tramp the Hollyford Track

 To explore one of the best-loved wilderness environments in New Zealand and get to those hard-to-reach places, it’s best done on foot.
 Fiordland National Park has the country’s top multi-day hikes but at the top of our hiking list, we’ve put the Hollyford Track!
 Whatever multi-day hike you do in Fiordland National Park, chances are you’re going to be mind-blown by the scenery, so that just leaves the cost and popularity of the track to take into consideration when choosing a tramp.
-With less expensive hut accommodation than the Great Walks, less promotion, but still well-maintained facilities, you’re likely to find organising your 4-6 day hiking experience pretty straight-forward.
+With less expensive hut accommodation than the Great Walks, less promotion, but still well-maintained facilities, you’re likely to find organising your 4-6 day hiking experience here pretty straightforward.
 For the rest, just enjoy the amazing environment.

-3. Do the Milford Sound Road trip
+3. Do the Milford Sound Road Trip

 Location: State Highway 94 between Te Anau and Milford Sound.